DominicBurkart/turbolift/README.md

 but benefit from the scalability of microservice architectures.

 ## Orchestration with a feature flag.
-For quicker development builds, `cargo build` doesn't build the distributed version of your code.
+For quicker development builds, `cargo build` doesn't build the distributed version of your code by default.
-Instead, the functions tagged for distribution will have identical signatures to the production version, but will run locally when you `.await` them.
-Same as we use `--release` for better optimization, we use `--features "distributed"` to build the relevant orchestration: `cargo build --release --features "distributed"`.
+Distribution is feature-gated so that it's easy to turn on (for example, in production), or off (for example, while developing locally).

 ## Important implementation notes
-- implemented over http using `surf` and `actix-web` (no current plans to refactor to use a lower level network protocol).
+- implemented over http using `reqwest` and `actix-web` (no current plans to refactor to use a lower level network protocol).
 - assumes a secure network– function parameters are sent in plaintext to the microservice.
 - source vulnerability: when building, anything in the project directory or in local dependencies declared in the project manifest could be bundled and sent over the network to workers.